 Suite-style living provides a unique opportunity for staff and students to engage with one another in thoughtful and intentional ways.
-Within suites, students have an opportunity to become close to seven other suitemates, rather than a single roommate.
-Students have an opportunity to return to the community all four years, and the legacy of returning students helps create a strong loyalty to traditional programs and events.
+Within 8-person suites, students have the opportunity to build relationships with their seven suitemates rather than a single roommate.
+The living space in the suite offers a secluded communal environment.

 Programs & Events

-Events traditionally hosted in da Vinci include:
+Events traditionally hosted in da Vinci RLC include:

 - dV Caffe - Every Tuesday night, residents gather for free dessert in the Casa Commons.

 - Family Game Night - Every Wednesday night, residents come together for friendly competition.

 The da Vinci RLC staff consists of 9 Community Facilitators (CFs), 1 Spirituality Facilitator (SF), 1 Faculty Director (FD), 1 Assistant Resident Director (ARD), and 1 Resident Director (RD).

 - Joshua Shannon (pronouns: he, they), M.Ed., Resident Director

 - Thiadora Pina, J.D., Law School, Faculty Director